-Whatever you’re interested in doing on the road, you can pretty much guarantee that you’ll run into other members who have similar interest as you.
+Whatever you’re interested in, you can pretty much guarantee that you’ll run into other members who have similar interest as you.

 Escapees RV Parks

-Escapees runs 18 different RV parks nationwide, some of which are actually co-op neighborhoods.
-Most allow either short-term or long-term stays.
-They also have relationships with 800 RV parks across the country that extend campground discounts to Escapees members.
+Escapees runs 8 RV parks and 11 SKP co-op parks nationwide.
+Most parks allow either short-term or long-term stays.
+They also have relationships with hundreds of RV parks across the country that extend campground discounts to Escapees members.

 We’ve camped at Rainbow’s End RV Park in Livingston, Texas.
 You can read more about that in Becoming Texans through Escapees RV Club.